gq0811/learngit/readme.txt

 t is a version control system.
 Git is free software.
-i add some words here
+i have  added some words here